 After quitting the Police Force for personal reasons, Alan (Ho) decides to work as a security guard on a cruise liner.
 During his maiden voyage he witnesses the murder of the captain and is subsequently framed for the crime.
 His only hope comes in the form of petty thief Linda (Chung) who overhears the terrorists discussing their devious plans.
 Unfortunately, it’s a little difficult to tell who is on the right side so she decides to free Alan who appears to be the only good guy around.
 It’s up to the two of them to start taking down the terrorists kung fu style before more innocents are butchered.

 By Yuen Woo-Ping standards, ‘Red Wolf’ feels like a very below-par effort.
 The plot is basically a scaled down version of ‘Under Siege’, with some very bizarre Asian humour thrown in for good measure.
-Unfortunately this concoction never really seems to gel, and the total lack of tension makes the scenario feel a lot of enticing.
+Unfortunately this concoction never really seems to gel, and the total lack of tension makes the scenario feel a lot less enticing.
 Fresh-faced Kenny Ho, best known for playing bit parts in Jackie Chan films, also brings little to the main role.
 While he doesn’t do anything specifically wrong, he just seems so incredibly bland and it’s easy to see why he never really made it as a leading man.
 Christy Chung on the other hand, is totally wasted as she has nothing to do other than scream a lot and get in the way during the action scenes.